New Zealand thump Australia in Super 12 opener

 Tim Southee ended with figures of 3-6 from 2.1 overs while left-arm spinner Mitchell Santner took 3-31 as the Kiwis began their tournament with a confidence-boosting win.

+"We weren't able to get partnerships throughout the innings," said Glenn Maxwell, who top-scored with 28 for Australia.

+"It was basically how not to play a T20 and we got beaten in all aspects of the game."

-Australia travel to Perth to take on Sri Lanka in their next game on Tuesday, while New Zealand move on to Melbourne to face Afghanistan the following day.
+The hosts travel to Perth to take on Sri Lanka in their next game on Tuesday, while New Zealand move on to Melbourne to face Afghanistan the following day.

 Finn fireworks set the tone for NZ before Conway takes over